-Explains postnatal depression and other perinatal mental health issues, including possible causes, sources of treatment and support, and advice for friends and family.
+Explains postnatal depression and other perinatal mental health problems, including possible causes, treatments and support options.
+Also has information for friends and family, including support and advice for partners.

-It can also give you a chance to share skills and experiences, to realise that you are not alone and, above all, to get some emotional and practical support.
-It can help to affirm you in your new role.
+It can also give you a chance to share skills and experiences, realise that you are not alone and get some emotional and practical support.
+It can help you feel more confident as a new parent.